-Terrace campus is thirty acres of beautifully landscaped grounds nestled in the surrounding mountain ranges and approximately five kilometers from downtown.
+Terrace campus is thirty acres of beautifully landscaped grounds nestled in the surrounding mountain ranges and approximately five kilometres from downtown.

 With a multitude of walking and biking trails and public transit nearby, downtown is easily accessible to students living on and off campus.
-Terrace campus has five, two-floor traditional student housing buildings and one 47-bed work camp style dorms for students studying trades.
+Terrace campus has five, two-floor traditional student buildings available for housing accommodation.

 Featuring a full service cafeteria with food prepared by students and professional chefs of our culinary programs, the facility is open for breakfast, lunch or dinner.
 Many special events are also hosted here throughout the year.
 The Cedar Café is also located at the Terrace campus and offers daily food and coffee specials and ample studying space.